Management

-Transcribing your phone calls helps you capture every word—so nothing gets lost, and nothing is left to interpretation.
+Transcribing your phone calls helps you capture every word so nothing gets lost.

-Whether you're using Android, iPhone, or a transcription app, the process is easier than you think.
+Whether you're using Android, iPhone, or a transcription app, the process is actually not that hard.

-In this guide, you’ll learn how to transcribe a phone call on Android and iOS, plus the best tools to automate the process—including an all-in-one AI solution.
+In this guide, you’ll learn how to transcribe a phone call on Android and iOS.

 How to Transcribe a Phone Call on Android